peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Sampling_Without_Replacement_Choosing_Several_Unique_Items></a>
 ### Sampling Without Replacement: Choosing Several Unique Items

-There are several techniques for choosing `k` unique items or values uniformly at random from among `n` available items or values, depending on whether `n` is known, how big `n` and `k` are, and other considerations.
+There are several techniques for choosing `k` unique items or values uniformly at random from among `n` available items or values, depending on such things as whether `n` is known and how big `n` and `k` are.

 1. **If `n` is not known in advance:** Use the _reservoir sampling_ method; see the `RandomKItemsFromFile` method in the pseudocode below.
 Although the pseudocode refers to files and lines, the technique applies to any situation when items are retrieved one at a time from a dataset or list whose size is not known in advance.
 2. **If items are to be chosen in order:**